 Video games played in the home can be traced back to a very basic game called Pong released in 1972.
 Its simplistic graphics and limited options seem laughable today.
 Video games now constitute a billion-dollar industry, generating approximately 21.1 billion US dollars in revenue in 2020, with over two billion people worldwide enjoy them.
 Most people can play video games without negative results.
 For others, it becomes an addiction.
 Video games can be played on computers, televisions, and smartphones.
 The ease of accessibility and the fact that they are portable make the temptation to overindulge in them a real problem.
 How to stop video game addiction first requires recognizing how dangerous and prevalent it has become.

-Video Games and Addiction: Is That Even a Thing?
+Video Game Addiction: Is That Even a Thing?

 For someone who does not play video games or only enjoys them infrequently, the concept of addiction to them being a risk may seem questionable.
 While some people can be categorized as engaging in overuse of video gaming, the ability to become addicted to them is quite real.

 Playing video games can trigger the release of dopamine in the brain, which allows the person to experience pleasure.
 This experience shares a commonality with what happens when a person drinks alcohol or uses drugs.
 When a person has become addicted to this result, loss of time playing video games can result in withdrawal symptoms similar to that of drug and alcohol addiction.
 This leads to them wondering how to stop video game addiction.